CS171/Homework_instructions/week-05/hw/week_05_hw.md

 Once you got your inspiration, sketched a few ideas, and iterated on them, it is time to create your final sketch.
 Again, you can use pen and paper or a tablet and electronic pencil for this.
 We do not want you to be constrained, so you can **use any page size or format** that you like.
 Please use thick strokes and bold colors that are easy to see from a distance and that will reproduce well once you take a photo of your sketch (assuming it was done on paper).
 As before, we want you to use **at least five** of your data attributes in your final sketch.

 Similar to the Dear Data project, we also want you to **create a legend that explains how each of your data attributes is visually encoded**.
 The legend can be drawn on a separate piece of real or electronic paper.
 Again, make sure to use thick strokes or large fonts to make the writing easy to read.
 If you like, you can also add the legend directly to your sketch using lines and arrows that make the connection from your visuals to your data.
-Please also add a paragraph (can be a separate .txt file) where you briefly explain your sketch to us (e.g., what data you collected, what you show, and why you chose that encoding).
+Please also **add a paragraph where you briefly explain your sketch to us** (e.g., what data you collected, what you show, and why you chose that encoding).

 **How to submit your project**

 If you drew using pen and paper, take pictures of your sketches and legends, and if you used a tablet and electronic pencil you can export the electronic pages.
 Combine all of the images in a pdf and label them to make it clear what they show.
-You can use a google doc to collect everthing and then export it to a pdf).
+You can use a google doc to collect everything and then export it to a pdf).
 Please make sure that your images are big enough to make the visuals and text easily legible.
 You can include your reflection as typed text after the embedded images in your homework document.

-## 3) Submit Homework in Canvas
+## 4) Submit Homework in Canvas

 Submission instructions: